Last Updated on

 Right off the beach from JJ’s, all the way to the small bridge north, is some incredible snorkeling.
 As the water is shallow for several hundred meters off the beach (which makes for a prime afternoon boozing spot), you’ll need to swim out fairly far before the bottom drops off to about 5-6 meters.
 You’ll know when you get to the right point!
 Down below is an absolute mecca of sea life.
 Massive mounds of coral house thousands of different fish, and hundreds of anemones are strewn all over the place, each with its own small tribe of Philippine clownfish.
 Starfish can also be found in shallower water, in several different colors!
 I was told there were sea turtles around as well, though I didn’t manage to see any.
 Overall, this was a very impressive spot that I came back to explore three different times!

 Note: This stretch of snorkeling off the shore from JJ’s should only be attempted 1-2 hours before high tide.
 As there are tons of sea urchins in the water all the way to the shore, you need to be sure you have enough space to safely float over them on your way out, and on your way back in.

 (P.S.
 I religiously use my GoPro Hero 5 for all my underwater filming and I highly recommend it.
-It’s now only $215 brand new as the Hero 7 just came out!)
+It’s now much cheaper as the Hero 7 just came out!)